seedstack/website/content/docs/core/crypto.md

     # Name of the configured keystore used for SSL ('master' by default)
     keyStore: (String)

-    # Name of the configured keystore used as truststore for SSL ('master' by default)
-    trustStore: (String)

     # The name of the alias in the keystore to used for SSL ('ssl' by default)
     alias: (String)